 Students that crave outdoor activities can check out Off the Wall Adventures, where they can participate in paintball, rock climbing, batting cages, volleyball and kayking.
 For students and faculty who enjoy professional sports, be sure to watch the Major League Baseball team, the Detroit Tigers during their spring training in Lakeland.
 The Florida Marine Raiders are a professional indoor football team who also set up camp in Lakeland.

 Located just outside of Lakeland, are two metropolitan cities, Tampa and Orlando.
 These two cities are less than an hour away in either direction and are viable options for a day trip or weekend getaway.
 Tampa is known for its major attractions such as Bayshore Boulevard, Busch Gardens, Hyde Park and Amalie Arena.
 Orlando is home to many theme parks such as Disney World, Islands of Adventures and Universal Studios.
 The Blue Man Group and many other theatre productions perform in Orlando as well.

 For comic books and science fiction fans, both Orlando and Tampa have annual events such as MegaCon and Tampa Bay Comic Con.
 These events will fulfill your daily dose of comic pop culture, entertainment, horror, animation, anime, video games, and much more.

-For students who are interested in learning about other activities to participate in the Lakeland area, visit YLakeland which contains information about what is happening around town and what opportunities the community offers.
+For students who are interested in learning about the benefits of attending college in Lakeland, Florida or about other activities to participate in the Lakeland area, visit YLakeland which contains information about what is happening around town and what opportunities the community offers.